npm/rfcs/accepted/0000-native-dependency-patching.md

 - `--patches-dir <dir>`: override the destination directory for this invocation.
 - `--keep-edit-dir`: do not remove the edit directory after committing.

+#### `npm patch update <pkg>[@<old-version>] [--to <new-version>]`

+Rebases an existing patch onto a new version of a package.
+The intended workflow is: bump the dependency, run `npm patch update`.
+Single command for the happy path; same `npm patch commit` finalisation for the conflict path.

+**Selector resolution.** The command must identify exactly one existing patch entry and exactly one target version, with no implicit fallback.

+1. **Existing entry.** If `<pkg>@<old-version>` is supplied, look up that exact key in `patchedDependencies`.
+Otherwise look up entries whose key resolves to `<pkg>`: if there is exactly one, use it; if there are zero, exit non-zero with "no patch to update"; if there are several (e.g. multiple pinned versions, or a range plus an exact entry), list them and require an explicit `<pkg>@<old-version>` to disambiguate.
+If the project has multiple lockfile nodes for `<pkg>` and the chosen selector is a range or name-only form, *all* matching nodes are considered when reasoning about staleness and lockfile updates below; `update` errors if any required node is missing from the lockfile.
+2. **Target version.** If `--to <new-version>` is supplied, use that.
+Otherwise read the resolved version of `<pkg>` from `package-lock.json`.
+The lockfile is considered "stale" if it cannot be read, fails the `lockfileVersion`-and-integrity self-checks `npm ci` runs today, or — depending on the form of the chosen selector — fails one of the following decidable checks against the lockfile alone:
+   - **Exact `<old-version>`**: no lockfile node for `<pkg>` is at exactly that version.
+   - **Range `<old-version>`**: no lockfile node for `<pkg>` satisfies the range.
+   - **Name-only `<old-version>`**: no lockfile node for `<pkg>` exists at all.

+   In any stale case, `update` exits non-zero with "lockfile is stale or missing — pass `--to <new-version>` or run `npm install` first".
+If old version equals new version, exit non-zero with "nothing to update".

+`update` operates on `package.json` and `package-lock.json` only.
+It does **not** require `node_modules` to exist, nor a successful prior `npm install`.
+This is intentional: the most common time a user reaches for `update` is right after a failed install whose patch step rejected fuzz>0 drift, and forcing them to recover the install before they can rebase the patch would be backwards.

+**Rebase.**

+3. Extract a clean copy of the new version's tarball into a temporary edit directory (same temp-dir conventions as `npm patch add`).
+4. Attempt a 3-way `git apply --3way` of the existing `.patch` file into the edit directory.

+**Clean apply.**

+5. Re-diff the edit directory against the new tarball; write the result to a new patch file under the new selector (`<patches-dir>/<name>@<new-version>.patch` by default).
+6. Selector handling — four cases, checked in order.
+The early single-entry disambiguation in step 1 guarantees these cases are mutually exclusive at evaluation time (e.g. "old selector exact" and "old patch file shared" cannot both fire on the same iteration, because the user has already picked one entry):
+   - **An entry for `<pkg>@<new-version>` already exists** (separate from the old entry, e.g. a previously-added exact pin or a range that includes the new version): exit non-zero with "an entry already exists for `<pkg>@<new-version>`; use `npm patch rm` first or rebase manually". `update` never silently overrides an existing selector.
+   - **Old selector was an exact `<pkg>@<old-version>`**: rename the `patchedDependencies` key from `<pkg>@<old-version>` to `<pkg>@<new-version>`.
+Delete the old patch file *only if* no other selector still references it (existing shared-reference rule).
+   - **Old selector was a range or name-only**: **add** a new exact `<pkg>@<new-version>` entry pointing at the new patch file; **leave the old range/name-only entry intact**.
+Any other resolved nodes still matching the range keep their existing patch — `update` never silently mutates patches for nodes the user did not name.
+The new exact entry has higher selector priority (per the *Selector forms and match priority* rules) and wins for the new version.
+   - **Old patch file is shared by multiple selectors**: never mutate the shared file in place. `update` always writes a new file under the new selector; the shared-reference rule then deletes the old file only if the old selector was the last reference.
+7. Update `package-lock.json`: walk every node in the lockfile (direct, transitive, hoisted, side-store) and apply the matching rule once.
+Write a new `patched.{path,integrity}` record for every node that resolves to the new selector after the rewrite; remove the `patched` record from every node that previously matched the renamed-or-deleted selector and no longer matches any remaining `patchedDependencies` entry.
+Nodes that still match a surviving range or name-only entry keep their existing record unchanged.
+Nodes whose resolved version matches neither the old nor the new selector are not touched at all.

+**Conflict.**

+8. Leave the edit directory on disk with `<<<<<<<` / `>>>>>>>` conflict markers, print the path, and instruct the user to resolve and re-run `npm patch commit <edit-dir>`.
+The user-facing finalisation flow is identical to a fresh patch — no new "resolve" command.

+**Atomicity.** Manifest, patch file, and lockfile updates are performed as a single transaction.
+Each output is staged as a temp file on the same filesystem as its final destination (so the final `rename(2)` is atomic on POSIX), fsync'd, then renamed into place in a fixed order: new patch file → updated `package.json` → updated `package-lock.json`.
+If any temp write, fsync, or rename fails, `update` removes every temp file it created and exits non-zero; no committed `patchedDependencies` entry, patch file, or lockfile record reflects the partial state.
+An interrupted `npm patch update` (SIGINT, crash, kill) similarly leaves the project in its pre-update state, because nothing committed beyond renames is partial.
+There is no transient configuration that the lockfile-version gate (see *Lockfile*) would later misinterpret as drift.

+`update` does **not** touch `node_modules`.
+The on-disk dependency tree continues to reflect the previous install until the next `npm install` reifies the updated manifest and lockfile. **A successful `npm patch update` does not change the running application's behaviour**: the patched code only takes effect after the next install.
+CI pipelines that rely on the patched version must run `npm install` (or `npm ci`) between `npm patch update` and the build/test step.
+This is intentional: `update` is a metadata-and-patch-file operation, install is what materialises trees, and conflating the two would make `update` impossible to run from a failed-install state (the very state it is designed to recover from).

+Flags:

+- `--to <version>`: target version.
+Overrides lockfile / manifest discovery; required whenever the lockfile is missing or stale (see *Target version*).
+- `--patches-dir <dir>`: override the destination directory for the rewritten patch.
+- `--keep-edit-dir`: do not remove the edit directory after successful commit.

 #### `npm patch ls`